 - Visual Authoring with nodes in the Unity3D authoring environment

-- Arduino (we may transition to the Adafruit Crikit for RPi once it comes out and we have a chance to evaluate it - this would eliminate the need for the Arduino)
+- Raspberry Pi + Arduino (we may transition to the Adafruit Crikit for RPi once we have a chance to evaluate it - this would eliminate the need for the Arduino)

 - Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.